marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Security Considerations

-This document expands QUIC's path validation logic to the server side, allowing the client to request sending of path validation packets on unverified paths.
+This document expands QUIC's path validation logic to QUIC servers, allowing a QUIC client to request sending of path validation packets on unverified paths.
 A malicious client can direct traffic to a target IP.
 This attack is similar to the IP address spoofing attack that address validation during connection establishment (see {{Section 8.1 of RFC9000}}) is designed to prevent.
 In practice however, IP address spoofing is often additionally mitigated by both the ingress and egress network at the IP layer, which is not possible when using this extension.
 The server therefore needs to carefully limit the amount of data it sends on unverified paths.

 # IANA Considerations